qiita-spots/qiita/INSTALL.md

 As long as you are in the active qiita environment, commands such as `pip install` or `python` will refer to and be contained within this virtual environment.

-When you want to deactivate your current condo environment, e.g. to return to a different project or back to your global python and pip packages, run:
+When you want to deactivate your current conda environment, e.g. to return to a different project or back to your global python and pip packages, run:

 ```bash
 source deactivate